 Find out more about our plans for the future of RHS Garden Wisley

-When the RHS Herbarium moves into its new home in the National Centre for Horticultural Science and Learning, the specimen sheets will be housed in new heritage archival boxes, lined with acid-free paper, which will ensure they are stored in the best conditions possible.
-The new building will be able to accomodate up to 400,000 plant specimens representing the whole of the UK's garden flora.
+When the RHS Herbarium moves into its new home in the National Centre for Horticultural Science and Learning, the specimens will be housed in new heritage archival boxes lined with acid free paper, which will ensure they are stored in the best conditions possible.

 The Wisley appeal

-Every donor to the National Centre for Horticultural Science and Learning will be updated throughout the build and invited on a tour of the centre.
-Additionally, we have the following supporter levels:
+We appreciate all your gifts to help us create the National Centre for Horticultural Science and Learning.
+Every donor to the Wisley Appeal will be updated throughout the build and invited on a tour of the Centre.
+As well as becoming a Herbarium Box Sponsor we have the following giving levels to thank you for your support:

 You and a guest will have the opportunity to see the centre during construction and be invited to the reception to celebrate the opening.
 Your name will appear on the donor recognition board.